Table of Contents

 Both hormones are synthesized in the adrenal medulla from tyrosine, resulting in 80 % adrenaline and 20 % noradrenaline.
 In the blood, however, the ratio is 1 : 5 since noradrenaline is liberated at many sympathetic nerve endings and escapes the synaptic cleft.

-Synthesis is reinforced by both the sympathetic nervous system and glucocorticoids.
-Liberation into the blood only occurs when there is a stimulation via sympathetic nervous system.
+Synthesis is stimulated by both the sympathetic nervous system and glucocorticoids.

 Adrenaline and noradrenaline receptor

 Both hormones bind to G-protein-coupled receptors.
-The following are distinguished: α1- and α2-adrenoreceptors, and β1-, β2- und β3-adrenoreceptors.
+The following are identified: α1- and α2-adrenoreceptors, and β1-, β2- und β3-adrenoreceptors.
 Noradrenaline has a preference for α-adrenoreceptors; adrenaline binds better to β-adrenoreceptors.
-The two differ in their coupled G-proteins and thus differ in their further following signaling pathways.
+The two differ in their coupled G-proteins and thus differ in their signaling pathways.
+Note that Gq proteins are class of G proteins which work to activate phospholipase C(PLC), participating in a variety of cellular signaling pathways.
+The letter “q” does not stand for any particular function.

 Overview of adrenoreceptors: